Introduction to Company of Good

 Company of Good Fellowship

-The Company of Good Fellowship is organised by the National Volunteer & Philanthropy Centre (NVPC), in partnership with NUS Business School.
+The Company of Good Fellowship is organised by the National Volunteer & Philanthropy Centre (NVPC).
 Fellows selected for the programme will: Participate in a series of seminars, workshops, study visits and dialogue sessions, to develop and implement an action project relevant to their business and community; gain access to a community of like-minded professionals and subject-matter experts on leadership and corporate giving; receive guidance and support from experienced mentors in their learning journey.

 - Company of Good Fellowship is designed to build capabilities in leadership and strategic, sustainable and impactful corporate giving.
 A strong pool of passionate talents from across different sectors and sizes participates in the Company of Good Fellowship.
 The programme is designed for highly passionate top talents who are engaged in but not limited to the following functions: Corporate Strategy and Planning, Human Resource, Marketing and Communications, Corporate Social Responsibility, Public Affairs/ Sustainability.
 Applicants can be at different trajectories of giving, and from any Singapore-registered businesses.